-The takeaway here is that smiles might just be the best Christmas gift you can give out all season long…and best of all, they’re free!
+As it happens, happiness is that easy.
+The takeaway here is that smiles might just be the best resolution you can make and keep all year long…and best of all, they’re free!

 Once friends or loved-ones begin their journey down the path of dementia, gift giving becomes much more difficult.
 Previous interests change or fall away.
 Abilities diminish, concentration and focus shorten as senses dull.
 Warm socks, stretchy pants and button-up tops may make dressing easier, but finding something your loved one would enjoy can also make…